 Prior to our assumption of Mr. Maffei's employment agreement in connection with the LMC Spin-Off, Old LMC assumed Mr. Maffei's 2009 employment agreement in connection with the Old LMC Split-Off and in February 2012 the agreement was amended and restated effective as of September 23, 2011 to reflect the change in employer and to specify the equity awards covered by the agreement following the Old LMC Split-Off, which included Mr. Maffei's December 17, 2009 grant of options.
-After giving effect to the adjustments made to equity awards in connection with the Old LMC Split-Off, the elimination of Old LMC's tracking stock structure, the creation of the Liberty Ventures tracking stock at Liberty Interactive, the LMC Spin-Off and Old LMC's 2012 option modification program, as of March 31, 2014, the multi-year award granted to Mr. Maffei on December 17, 2009 has been converted into, exchanged for or adjusted to the following equity awards: options to acquire 5,933,101 shares of Liberty Interactive's Series A Liberty Interactive's Series A Liberty Interactive's Series A Liberty Interactive's Series A Liberty Sp.
-255, options to acquire 278,831 shares of Liberty Interactive's Series A Liberty Ventures common stock at an exercise price of \$58.80, options to acquire 1,179,830 shares of our company's Series A common stock at an exercise price of \$94.92, options to acquire 1,184,017 shares of Starz's Series A common stock at an exercise price of \$13.32, 813,647 restricted shares of our company's Series A common stock, 813,647 restricted shares of Starz's Series A common stock, 2,591,584 restricted shares of Liberty Interactive's Series A Liberty Ventures common stock and 147,387 restricted shares of Liberty Interactive's Series A Liberty Ventures common stock and restricted shares of Liberty Interactive's Series A Liberty Ventures common stock and restricted shares of Liberty Interactive's Series A Liberty Ventures common stock and restricted shares of Liberty Interactive's Series A Liberty Ventures common stock and restrict
+After giving effect to the adjustments made to equity awards in connection with the Old LMC Split-Off, the elimination of Old LMC's tracking stock structure, the creation of the Liberty Ventures tracking stock at Liberty Interactive, the LMC Spin-Off and Old LMC's 2012 option modification program, as of March 31, 2014, the multi-year award granted to Mr. Maffei on December 17, 2009 has been converted into, exchanged for or adjusted to the following equity awards: options to acquire 5,933,101 shares of Liberty Interactive's Series A Liberty Interactive common stock at an exercise price of \$19.255, options to acquire 278,831 shares of Liberty Interactive's Series A Liberty Ventures common stock at an exercise price of \$58.80, options to acquire 1,179,830 shares of our company's Series A common stock at an exercise price of \$94.92, options to acquire 1,184,017 shares of Starz's Series A common stock at an exercise price of \$13.32, 813,647 restricted shares of our company's Series A common stock, 813,647 restricted shares of Starz's Series A common stock, 2,591,584 restricted shares of Liberty Interactive's Series A Liberty Ventures common stock (as related to our common stock, the Multi-Year Award).
+One-half of these options and restricted shares vested on December 17, 2013, with the remaining options and restricted shares vesting on December 17, 2014, in each case, subject to Mr. Maffei being employed by our company on the applicable vesting date and to the early vesting events described below.
+The options have a term of 10 years.